I am a mother, a metalhead, a goth girl, and lover of all darkness. I'm also a writer, a cake artist, and a general weirdo.

 It doesn't matter what brand cake pans you use.
 It doesn't matter what size they are.
 It doesn't matter how deep they are, if they are sculpted cake pans, or if they're casserole dishes.
 This technique will work for all of them.
 I'm sure this technique will work for things other than cake, but I don't do many things other than cake.

-So, the first thing you wanna do is find a fat paintbrush that you can dedicate solely to food prep.
-You don't wanna use a paint brush you're gonna paint with 'cause that would just be gross.
+So, the first thing you want do is find a fat paintbrush that you can dedicate solely to food prep.
+You don't wanna use a paint brush you're gonna paint with because that would just be gross.

 Once you have your paintbrush, dip it in some vegetable shortening.
 The brand doesn't matter.
 I use Crisco because it's convenient.
 Make sure you coat all the bristles in shortening (kind of roll it around in the shortening to make sure the bristles are thoroughly coated) and then paint a thin layer of shortening directly on the pan's surface.
 Make sure you coat the bottom, the sides, and any parts that may be indented (for sculpted pans).